Updated 2026-06-05

 Can DeepSeek V4 Flash really run locally on a Mac?

 Yes, the community has shown a local Mac route for DeepSeek V4 Flash using quantized/GGUF packaging and compatible llama.cpp work.
-It should still be treated as an experimental community deployment, not an official one-click Mac release.
+The practical tutorial still depends on a high-memory Mac, the exact GGUF file, and a runtime branch that supports DeepSeek V4 Flash.

 Is 128GB unified memory enough?